-Donald Trump Taps Anti-Vaxxer Robert Kennedy Jr. To Helm Vaccination Safety Committee
+Donald Trump Allegedly Taps Anti-Vaxxer Robert Kennedy, Jr. To Helm Vaccination Safety Committee

 — Isaiah. (@EmperiorSteezus) January 17, 2017

-Just before leaving Trump Tower, Kennedy spoke to the press, and said that both men share doubts about current vaccine protocols.
+Just before leaving Trump Tower, Kennedy spoke to the press and said that both men share doubts about current vaccine protocols.

 “Trump has some doubts about the current vaccine policies and he has questions about it.
 His opinion doesn’t matter but the science does matter and we ought to be reading the science and we ought to be debating the science.”